sawyerwatts/Checklists/app.md

 mentality relevant or necessary here?
 Are there any points of no return?
 - How are developer credentials stored?
 - What type of app is this?
 What is that app type's checklist?
+- Does the app make any events that we'd want to publish?